-Consequently, the Supreme Court has become a highly attractive target for political parties as each side breaks norms and takes undemocratic measures to ensure their party is the one deciding the fate of critical pieces of legislation.
+Consequently, the Supreme Court has become an attractive target for political parties as each side breaks norms and takes undemocratic measures to ensure their party is the one deciding the fate of critical pieces of legislation.
 Unsurprisingly, when the power held by such a position becomes available in the form of an open seat, decidedly undemocratic chaos ensues between political parties competing to win the territory.

 A Downward Spiral of Partisanship